 Miyajima Exceptions: When Bringing Bags Can Make Sense

 If you are staying at a ryokan on Miyajima, check your accommodation policy before deciding.
 Some overnight travelers may prefer to use storage near Miyajimaguchi or the passenger terminal, then collect bags later once check-in is possible.
-For a standard Hiroshima day trip, however, Hiroshima Station remains the better default.
+For a standard day trip, however, Hiroshima Station remains the better default.

 If you are still planning your route, this guide on how to get to Miyajima from Hiroshima will help you compare the main transport options.